-Candidates are not required to submit alongwith their applications any certifi-cate in support of their claims regarding Age, Educational Qualifications, Sched uled Castes/Scheduled Tribes/Other Backward Classes and Physically disabled etc. which will be verified at the time of the Main examination only.
+Candidates are not required to submit alongwith their applications any certificate in support of their claims regarding Educational Age, Qualifications, Scheduled Castes/ Scheduled Tribes/Other Backward Classes and Physically disabled etc. which will be verified at the time of the Main examination only.
 The candidates applying for the examination should ensure that they fulfil all the eligibility conditions for admission to the Examination.
 Their admission at all the stages of examination for which they are admitted by the Commission viz.
 Preliminary Examination, Main (Written) Examination and Interview Test will be purely provisional, subject to their satisfying the prescribed eligibility conditions.
 If on verification at any time before or after the Preliminary Examination, Main (written) Examination and Interview Test, it is found that they do not fulfil any of the eligibility conditions, their candidature for the examination will be cancelled by the Commission.

-If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 14 of the Rules for the Civil Services Examination, 2012 reproduced below:
+If any of their claims is found to be incorrect, they may render themselves liable to disciplinary action by the Commission in terms of Rule 14 of the Rules for the Civil Services Examination, 2014 reproduced below: A candidate who is or has been declared by the Commission to be guilty of:

-- A candidate who is or has been declared by the Commission to be guilty of : - (i) Obtaining support for his/her candidature by the following means, namely:- - (a) offering illegal gratification to, or - (b) applying pressure on, or - (c) blackmailing, or threatening to blackmail any person connected with the conduct of the examination, or - (ii) impersonating, or - (iii) procuring impersonation by any per- - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) making statements which are incorrect or false or suppressing material information, or - (vi) resorting to the following means in connection with his/her candidature for the examination, namely - (a) obtaining copy of question paper through improper means, - (b) finding out the particulars of the persons connected with secret work relating to the examination. - (c) influencing the examiners, or
+- (i) Obtaining support for his/her candidature by the following means, namely:-(a) offering illegal gratification to, or - (b) applying pressure on, or - (c) blackmailing, or threatening to blackmail any person connected with the conduct of the examination, or - (ii) impersonating, or - (iii) procuring impersonation by any person, or - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) making statements which are incorrect or false or suppressing material information, or